sofathitesh/doconce/trunk/docs/demos/manual/html/_sources/manual.txt

  3. Tools for inserting appropriately filtered versions of a "singleton" documentation file in other documents (manuals, tutorials, doc strings).

-One answer to these points is the Doconce markup language, its associated tools, and the `C-style preprocessor tool <http://code.google.com/p/preprocess/>`_.
+One answer to these points is the Doconce markup language, its associated tools, and a `C-style preprocessor tool <http://code.google.com/p/preprocess>`_ or the `Mako template system <http://www.makotemplates.org/>`_.
 Then we can *write once, include anywhere*!
 And what we write is close to plain ASCII text.

 But isn't reStructuredText exactly the format that fulfills the needs above?
 Yes and no. Yes, because reStructuredText can be filtered to a